 In her service as a governor at St John’s, Joyce provides rigour and challenge and is uncompromising in her high expectations.
-She serves as governor with particular responsibility for literacy, and has carried out duties to do with personnel and discipline and finance.
+She serves as governor with particular responsibility for Post 19, and has carried out duties to do with personnel and discipline and finance.
 Her knowledge of local government has been invaluable in securing the best outcomes for our young people.

 Mrs Margaret Atwood

 “After visiting St John’s, for the first time as a prospective parent, I was so impressed by the caring, family atmosphere that I knew that I wanted my youngest son to come here.
 After an exhausting, year long, battle Ian finally arrived at the school.
 Four years later I can say that our expectations have been more than met.
 Ian has improved from the little boy who was locked in his own world and following his own agenda to one who wants to take part in everything that is going on.